 Attending a theatrical performance

-Shakespeare’s Globe is not only a Museum, it is also an actual theatre, where the playwright’s iconic works are still performed.
+Shakespeare’s Globe is not simply a museum, it is also an actual theatre, where the playwright’s iconic works are still performed.
 Representations are given in the summertime (Shakespeare’s Globe is an open-air theatre): it is an incredible opportunity to dive right in the world of Elizabethan spectators at the time of Shakespeare!

-You can chose whether you want to be standing (£5) or seated (£23) sbook your tickets directly on the Globe’s website.
+You can chose whether you want to be standing (£5) or seated (£23) and book your tickets directly on the Globe’s website.
 Find out more here.

 Getting to Shakespeare’s Globe in London